steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 load balancer for internal communication has as similar setup but forwards to an internal host name.
 Similarly, it has an attached security group for permitting specific ports for inbound/outbound requests.

-* **Public PASS ALB**
-  * Public load balancer to handle requests for internet requests.
-  * HTTPS listener forwards requests to public Target Group.
-* **Private Pass Core ALB**
-  * Private load balancer to handle requests for VPC private network requests.
-Used by backend services/data loaders to communicate with Pass Core API.
-Private Hosted Zone used in Route 53.
-  * HTTP listener forwards requests to private Target Group.
-* **Target Groups**
+#### Target Groups
-  * Target Groups are used by ALBs to forward requests to the EC2 instances running the Pass-core/Pass-UI docker containers.
+Target Groups are used by ALBs to forward requests to the EC2 instances running the Pass-core/Pass-UI docker containers.
-  * There are two target groups, one for the public ALB and one for the private ALB.
+There are two target groups, one for the public ALB and one for the private ALB.

 ### Web Application Firewall (WAF)
 A WAF sits at the edge of the architecture boundary, as pictured in the PASS Application Architecture diagram, between